Periecle/blog/_posts/2022-01-08-Resolving-performance-issues-in-practice.md

 I present vital steps that you have to complete to fix the performance issue.
 They are general and project or tech agnostic.
 1. Do we have a problem?
 Indeed, it is crucial to understand and clarify with the help of non-functional requirements to your project if a newly arrived issue is a problem that has to be solved.
 2. If we conclude that we indeed have a problem that one should resolve, we should set up a Definition of Done or acceptance criteria.
 That would be our stop point, after which we should not spend our time on this task.
 3. So we set up our acceptance criteria, and now we have to locate causes.
-Issues location is one of the obscurest places in methodology, and we will spend most of our talk time on that question.
+Issues location is one of the obscurest places in methodology, and we will look at its specifics.
 4. Finally, when we located all root causes, we had to prioritize the issue, estimate possible revenue from resolving it, and prepare for fixing it.
 Fixing itself can vary dramatically from problem to problem.
-Therefore I omit this point in the talk.
+Therefore I omit this point in the article.

 Now let's handle each question separately and in detail.

 ## Problem Statement

 Most of the time, you will know about performance issues from a third party, like support.
-When they come to you asking what is happening with your system, you should know what to ask them to filter only requests that matter to save some time to drink beer with your teammates.
+When they come to you asking what is happening with your system, you should know what information you need, in order to filter only requests that matter to save some time to drink beer with your teammates.

 So our questions are:
-1. hy do you think we have a performance issue?
+1. Why do you think we have a performance issue?
 This question filters requests that may not be performance-related and provide you information about the visible effects of the problem, i.e., how users perceive this issue.
 2. Recent changes in software, hardware, or applied load?
 This question can immediately lead you to the reason for performance degradation.
 Also, it can help you with a short-term fix plan - revert recent changes.
 3. Can the issuer express the problem in terms of metrics?
 If a person who reports performance issues can not refer to any metrics and say performance degradation in words of RPS, latency, FPS, or any other metric, that may mean you have no issues at all or that your observation mechanisms need additional work.
 Otherwise, you will have concrete advice to acceptance criteria - for example, return latency and RPS to the previous level.
 4. How critical is this problem?
 Production is down, users are complaining, etc. Answer to this question will help to prioritize your work.
 If your system is down, it is probably your #1 task in the backlog now.
 Or if some statistics service that no one cares about is underperforming, you may not even need to spend time on it.
 There is always something that can bring more value.